simon-stahlberg/mimir/README.md

 # Mimir: Planner library

-Mimir is a C++20 planning library with Python bindings for grounded and lifted planning.
-We created Mimir to be 1) efficient, 2) easy to integrate, use, and extend.
-Mimir implements standard search algorithms such as breadth-first search and AStar search.
+Mimir is a C++20 planning library with Python bindings for grounded and lifted classical planning.

+* Focus on the intersection of learning planning - parallel data processing, knowledge representation languages, and search algorithms. *

+  - Supports a rich fragment of PDDL in the grounded and lifted planning setup.
+  - Provides Python bindings that even allow you to write heuristics for AStar search directly in Python.
+  - Provides a generic graph library that supports forward and backward traversal of edges.
+  - Uses zero-copy serialization libraries for efficient parallel data generation.

 ## 1. Supported PDDL Requirements